cleverplatypus/vue3-routable/README.md

 ## TL;DR
 You don't want to use VueX or Pinia?
 I hear ya!
 Use plain TypeScript decorated MVC controllers.

-This is a simple set of decorators that work in conjuction with [vue-router](https://router.vuejs.org/) to initalise and detach objects that take care of your models, local or global, doesn't matter.
+This is a simple set of decorators that work in conjuction with [vue-router](https://router.vuejs.org/) to initialise and detach objects that take care of your models, local or global, doesn't matter.

 Requires TypeScript.
 Duh!
 [For now...](https://github.com/tc39/proposal-decorators)